 Guidelines for submission:

-- Abstracts should be submitted electronically and follow APA (6th ed.) requirements.
-Abstracts should be limited to 250 words.
+- Abstracts should be submitted electronically and follow APA (7th ed.) requirements.
+Abstracts should be suitable for advanced practice audiences.

-- Abstracts should be completed by using the Call for Abstracts link below.
+- Abstracts should be completed by using the Call for Abstracts link.

 - When using the link to submit your abstract, you will also be asked to list 2-3 objectives for your poster presentation as well as a brief biographical sketch.